 Malta Nomad Residence Permit programme is aimed at third-country nationals who wish to relocate to Malta whilst continuing to work remotely with their current employer, if employed, or experience a life in a different place whilst providing their freelance services to international clients.

 Malta’s technological progress has always attracted numerous digital nomads to the island.
 Having seen a noticeable increase in the past year.
-According to statistics, more than 1000 EU-nationals digital nomads are already residing on the island.
-Newly designed Malta’s Nomad Residence Permit is aimed at providing non-EU citizens with equal opportunity to relocate to Malta.
+According to statistics, more than 1000 EU-national digital nomads are already residing on the island.
+The Malta’s Nomad Residence Permit is aimed at providing non-EU citizens with equal opportunity to relocate to Malta.

 Eligibility Criteria under Malta Nomad Residence Permit